Why does DevOps recommend shift left testing principles?

 Faster feedback loops

 Shift-Left testing can be done quickly since it allows teams to detect defects as code is being written.
-This early detection allows developers to address issues that might grow into bigger problems, preventing escalation.
+This early detection enables developers to address issues that might grow into bigger problems, preventing escalation.
 The continuous testing process provides real-time feedback on the code quality to developers, thus enabling them to find bugs in real time and fix them, keeping the development pipe flowing.
 With the Shift-Left Testing approach, the very idea of preventing issues from snowballing means workflows are optimised, development is hastened and ultimately speeding up time-to-market.

 Cost efficiency

 When flaws are discovered early on in the testing process, they are orders of magnitude less expensive to resolve, and it’s here that Shift-Left testing has its value.
-It helps teams avoid the very expensive rework that typically comes when finding issues in later testing or production stages.
+It helps teams avoid the very expensive rework that typically comes when finding issues in later testing or production environment.
 This proactive testing in itself saves money and time by keeping projects within budget and on schedule without sacrificing quality.

-With the importance of Shift-Left testing clear, let’s look now at the core principles that make this approach effective and at how one ensures collaboration and automation.
+With the importance of Shift-Left testing clear, let’s look now at the core principles that make this approach effective and at how one ensures collaboration and test automation.

 Core Principles of Shift-Left Testing